UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

 ### The ``gpu`` partition

 With the ``gpu`` partition you reach the nodes with GPUs.

+!!! warning

+    - Time limit is 2 days.
+    - You may, if really needed, ask for more through the support ``support@uppmax.uu.se``.

 There are two kinds of GPUs at the moment.